mangoess/mangoess/README.md

 <br />

-Contact mango#6205 on discord for more information oh and if you know how to upload a large quantity of files, (specifically C# files), please oh so please contact me.
+Contact mango#6205 on discord for more information!
+I hope you have a great day!

 <br />